wily9434/Baier_CSCI2270_FinalProject/README.txt

 libraries assuming you already have an IDE to work with C++.

 This program was created by Patrick Baier, thank you for checking it out!

+#Bugs
+-Would enter an infinite loop if user inputes a string at the main menue instead of an integer.